awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 If you want to change your SMTP password, delete your existing SMTP user in the IAM console\.
 Then, complete the procedures above to generate a new set of SMTP credentials\.

-## Obtaining Amazon SES SMTP Credentials by Converting Existing AWS Credentials<a name="smtp-credentials-convert"></a>
+## Obtaining Amazon SES SMTP credentials by converting existing AWS credentials<a name="smtp-credentials-convert"></a>

 If you have an IAM user that you set up using the IAM interface, you can derive the user's Amazon SES SMTP credentials from their AWS credentials\.